-Specification Addition Ducted AC system capable of heating, cooling, ventilating and humidity control but without filtration. basic rate which already reflects Simple mechanical ventilation systems inducting fresh air from outside or suspended cartridge systems providing chilled air only. basic rate which already reflects
+Specification Addition Ducted AC system capable of +15.0% as an extra-over to the heating, cooling, ventilating and basic rate which already reflects humidity control but without average heating. filtration.
+Simple mechanical ventilation +5.0% as an extra-over to the systems inducting fresh air from basic rate which already reflects outside or suspended cartridge average heating. systems providing chilled air only.